zanglerecke/Backup-Owncloud/README.md

-Backup-Owncloud
+Backup-Owncloud with Dirvish
 ===============

-A script to backup an Owncloud server with its database, with an option to do it just with Dates, AND without to sync this result in an Dirvish vault.
+A script to backup an owncloud server with its database and sync this result in an dirvish vault. afterwards remove the temp_files!

-The configuration file should be in /etc/default/
+The script should be in the specific vault in the "dirvish" folder
-The scipt can be evrywhere

 The script should work with MySQL as Database.